RuMoe/dotto/README.rst

     make tests

-this are just basic tests, the library is also tested in `json-patch.erl <https://github.com/marianoguerra/json-patch.erl>`_
+this are just basic, hardcoded tests

 usage
 -----